Nicola Paone: Musical career

 In the late 1940s, wishing to further expand his audience beyond Italian-Americans, Paone formed a vaudeville troupe whose act included midgets, comedians and trained bears, performing at the Brooklyn Academy of Music and the Palace Theater on Broadway.
+During this time several of his songs also received critical acclaim in the Billboard Magazine.
+His recording of La Canzone dello Zambognaro (The Song of the Bagpipper) was described as "a charming folk-style Christmas song with roots in the Northern Italian landscape" while his recording of La Pagli Di Gesu' Bambino was also described as "intense, dramatic Christmas fare".

 His popularity soon grew outside of the U.S. to Europe, South America, and as far as Israel, where his song "The Telephone No Ring" became a hit in a Hebrew-language adaptation by the comedy troupe HaGashash HaHiver.
 He was especially popular in Argentina, where he was known as "the Italian Troubadour," performing in a black cape with silver lining.
 In Buenos Aires on May 1, 1954, he is credited with calming a crowd of 750,000 rioting against the government by singing his trademark song "Uei Paesano."